meridianid/mockfire/readme.md

 - PHP artisan key:generate

 ## How To Use
-- First, open mockfire dashboard and login.
+- First, open mockfire dashboard.
+- If you have account, monggo login. mun teu aya, register heula..
 - In sidebar , click menu [project]().
 - Then, Click "+" Add New Project.
 Input your project name.
 - Go to your project.